 Indonesian language (Bahasa Indonesia) has been taught in Australian schools since the 1960s and now hundreds of schools across Australia teach the language of our nearest neighbour and popular travel destination.
 Warnbro Primary School teaches the Indonesian language under the instruction of a classroom teacher from years 3 to 6.

-Our specialist Indonesian program focuses on the acquisition of linguistic competencies and cultural learning, with an emphasis on speaking and listening.
+Our Indonesian program focuses on the acquisition of linguistic competencies and cultural learning, with an emphasis on speaking and listening.
 Students are provided with opportunities to demonstrate their skills and knowledge in a variety of activities and tasks, and are encouraged to use their language skills in a communicative way at every opportunity.

 Learning a second language;

 - broadens students’ view of the world, helping them to become more globally aware citizens who develop an understanding and respect for other cultures, people and their ways of thinking.